 “Fingers crossed cyclists all over the UK will also think it’s a great idea and will want to promote the ride too.” – Dave Lewis

 This website hopes to encourage others bikers to take up the challenge and do their own Wales Trails.
-And so with this in mind we have added a ‘rough’ route, with links to information on the towns and cities you might want to visit, a gallery of photographs that show how stunning the Welsh countryside is, a links page with accommodation options, bike blogs, cycle shops, cafes and pubs, places of interest and links to other many other helpful sites.
+And so with this in mind, we have added a ‘rough’ route, with links to information on the towns and cities you might want to visit, a gallery of photographs that show how stunning the Welsh countryside is, a links page with accommodation options, bike blogs, cycle shops, cafes and pubs, places of interest and links to many other helpful sites.

 This section will be updated with new information as and when we think of it but if you have a useful website you want us to add please let us know here.

-If you’re planning on doing a similar challenge then why not help promote the idea of the ride by buying a t-shirt to cycle in or just wear in the pub in the night!
+If you’re planning on doing a similar challenge then why not help promote the idea of the ride by buying a t-shirt to cycle in or just wear in the pub at night!
 The Wales Trails design can now be bought printed on a white, 100% cotton, premium quality t-shirt from Spreadsheet.

 This is a top-quality product with a huge range of sizes available (from Small – 5XL).

-The t-shirt is digitally printed, fair and sustainable, durable fabric (150g/m²) and has a colour contrasting neckband.
+The t-shirt is digitally printed, fair and sustainable, durable fabric (150g/m²) and has a colour-contrasting neckband.